 - Students can enjoy the many foot and bicycle paths in the neighbouring forest.

 - Students can visit the nearby Perlan situated on top of the city's geothermal storage tanks.

 - BSc degree in business administration, economics or related subjects.

 - Individuals with a degree in other fields can apply for admission to the programme, but are required to have completed undergraduate courses from business administration in math, statistics, corporate finance and accounting.

-- Excellent English language skills are necessary.
+- Excellent English language skills.

 - Curriculum vitae with a photograph

 - Official university transcripts of records and diplomas

 statement (Why are you applying to the programme and what is your aim in pursuing

 the programme? [up to 300 words in English])